MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 :::image type="content" source="../_images/adopt/migration-modernization-approaches.png" alt-text="Diagram showing approaches to cloud migration and modernization.":::

 **New Apps:** Developers often adopt event-driven ("serverless") technologies when building cloud-native applications.
-These decisions help reduce cost and sustainment efforts.
+These decisions help reduce cost and sustainment efforts. **Is this right?**

 **Existing Apps:** You have options if you want to adapt existing applications.
-You can migrate to IaaS, modernize with PaaS and containers, replace with SaaS, or stay on-premises with a hybrid cloud.
+You can migrate to IaaS, modernize with PaaS and containers, replace with SaaS, or stay on-premises with a hybrid cloud. **Should we change the graphic?**

 For most organizations, the cloud adoption plan involves migrating and modernizing existing applications.
 However, the question is when to modernize these applications.
 The timing depends on your business goals.
 We recommended two approaches: rehost and replatform.